Sunday, 29 August 2021

 Everyday I Write The Book

-Today, Record Collector magazine is a big-selling glossy monthly, like a trainspotter’s version of Uncut or Mojo, if you will, but it wasn’t always thus.
-RC started life in 1979 as a flimsy, inconsequential supplement to the reprints of the 60s fan mag The Beatles Book (aka Beatles Monthly).
+Today, Record Collector magazine is a big-selling glossy monthly, like a trainspotter’s version of Uncut or Mojo, if you will.
+Full page colour ads for RC can now be found within the pages of Viz comic, a sure sign of hip commercial success on an impressive scale.
+But it wasn’t always thus.
+Record Collector started life in 1979 as a flimsy, inconsequential supplement to the reprints of the 60s fan mag The Beatles Book (aka Beatles Monthly).
 Both titles were published by Sean O’Mahoney (aka Johnny Dean) who, thanks to a handshake deal with Brian Epstein, enjoyed undreamed-of access to the Beatles throughout the 60s.
 O’Mahoney also published Beat Instrumental, a respected gear-focused mag which ran from 1963 to 1980.

 The first stand-alone edition of Record Collector appeared in small A5 size format in March 1980, which is when I started reading it.
 By modern standards the articles were a little amateurish, and the record values quoted were laughable compared to today’s prices.
 I was convinced I could do as well as this, if not a whole lot better.
 I’d written odd pieces for fanzines and street papers previously but the people who ran those things were notoriously flakey and since there was no money involved, the reward of seeing my name in print was hardly worth the effort of chasing them up for a response.